gcziprusz/project-tmpl/README-SETUP.md

        > **TIP:** You only need to do this once - _unless_ you add/change Javascript dependencies.
    - Run the local server: `npm run run-local`

 After doing all of this, you will have a server running on port `8000` - you can access it by going to [http://localhost:8000](http://localhost:8000) in your browser.
 Create a playlist, add some songs to it (see [data.json](./data/data.json) for sample ASIN and track numbers you can use).
+If this is the first time you've tried to log into the application since deploying it, you'll need to create a Cognito user using the "Sign up" link after clicking the "Login" button.

 To stop either the local backend (the `sam local...` command) or local frontend (the `npm run...`) command, simply press `Ctrl-C` in the terminal where the process is running.

 > **TIP:** The `COGNITO_*` variables above are examples of [environment variables](https://en.wikipedia.org/wiki/Environment_variable) that the frontend configuration is looking for in order to connect to the [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) service.

-If this is the first time you've tried to log into the application since deploying it, you'll need to create a Cognito user using the "Sign up" link after clicking the "Login" button.

 ### Scenario 2: Remote Backend, Local Frontend

 In this scenario you will deploy the backend to AWS and run the frontend locally on your laptop.
 You should use your **individual** AWS account in this scenario so that all data in DDB is yours and yours alone.

-1. Choose a Cognito Domain matching the pattern `project-{NAME OF PROJECT}-{FULL NAME}`.
+1. Choose a Cognito domain name matching the pattern `project-{NAME OF PROJECT}-{FULL NAME}`.
 E.g. `project-star-gazer-john-doe`.
 If you've already deployed Scenario 1, you can/should use the same Cognito Domain as that.
 You'll use this in the next several commands.
    > **NOTE** If the Cognito domain name contains anything other than lowercase letters, numbers, and hyphens, then the domain name isn't accepted.
 You can't use a hyphen for the first or last character.
 The maximum length of the whole domain name, including the dots, is 63 characters.

 2. Deploy the Lambda service (aka the backend):